goshlanguage/cerulean/services/README.md

 1. Create a directory/package that will contain your service (e.g. `/services/subscriptions`)
 1. Make a `README.md` file (e.g. `/services/subscriptions/README.md`) that gives an overview of your service along with a sample JSON response
 1. Create a `models.go` file in your new service package (e.g. `/services/subscriptions/models.go`) and add in a constructor function that returns a struct that represents your service's JSON response populated with sane defaults
-1. Create a `handlers.go` file and implement whatever handler functions you need
+1. Create a `handlers.go` file and implement whatever handler functions you need (return JSON using the models you created constructors for)
     - We use [Echo](https://echo.labstack.com/) for our HTTP routing so you'll need to make your handler functions match a structure similar to the one below:
     ```
     func hello(c echo.Context) error {